Modular families of elliptic long-range spin chains from freezing: Discussion

-In more detail, in \textsection\ref{sec:ell_sRuijs} we reviewed the structure of the matrix-valued difference operators $\widetilde{D}_n$ defining elliptic spin-Ruijsenaars systems, using a formulation that covers both the (vertex-type) systems of \cite{MZ_23a} and the (face-type) systems of \cite{klabbers2024deformed}.
-In \textsection\ref{sec:classical_level} we used an action of the modular group $\mathrm{PSL}(2,\mathbb{Z})$ on the (spinless) classical elliptic Ruijsenaars--Schneider system, and used it to exhibit a modular family of (discrete) equilibrium configurations, cf.~Fig.~\ref{fg:modular_action}.
+In more detail, in \textsection\ref{sec:scalar} we first reviewed the scalar (spinless) quantum elliptic Ruijsenaars system and its classical limit in the formalism of deformation quantisation.
+In \textsection\ref{sec:modularity}--\ref{sec:equilibria_modular} we defined an action of the modular group $\mathrm{PSL}(2,\mathbb{Z})$ on the (spinless) classical elliptic Ruijsenaars--Schneider system (Theorem \ref{thm:RS_modular}), and used it (via Theorem~\ref{thm:equilibria_modular}) to exhibit a modular family of (discrete) equilibrium configurations \eqref{eq:modular_family_equilib}, cf.~Fig.~\ref{fg:modular_action}.
 This generalises the known equilibria of the (spinless) classical elliptic Calogero--Sutherland--Moser system, which also appears in context of supersymmetric gauge theory \cite{doreyEllipticSuperpotentialSoftly1999}.
 The construction requires a shift of the momenta, see \eqref{eq:S_T_extended_with_shift}, which survives in the Calogero--Sutherland--Moser limit.
+In \textsection\ref{sec:ell_sRuij} we recalled the structure of the matrix-valued difference operators $\widetilde{D}_n$ defining elliptic spin-Ruijsenaars systems, using a formulation that covers both the (vertex-type) systems of \cite{MZ_23a} and the (face-type) systems of \cite{klabbers2024deformed}.
 For any classical equilibrium, in \textsection\ref{sec:freezing} we used the framework of deformation quantisation, building on \cite{mikhailovCommutativePoissonAlgebras2024,liashyk2024classical,chalykh2024integrability}, to derive a quantum spin chain with long-range interactions by freezing.
-We proved that quantum integrability is preserved in the sense that if the $\widetilde{D}_n$ commute among each other, then so do the spin-chain hamiltonians $H_{n,\elt}$ defined in \eqref{eq:spin chain hamiltonians}, frozen at the equilibrium labelled by $\elt \in \mathrm{PSL}(2,\mathbb{Z})$.
-We obtained the explicit expression \eqref{eq:H_n explicit}--\eqref{eq:H_-n explicit} for these hamiltonians for arbitrary $n$.
-In \textsection\ref{sec:hybrid_systems} we connected freezing to the setting of \cite{mikhailovCommutativePoissonAlgebras2024}, generalising \textsection9 of \cite{liashyk2024classical} to the difference case and adding a Poisson-algebraic interpretation of the `evaluation' at the classical equilibrium configuration.
+We proved that quantum integrability is preserved (Theorem~\ref{thm:HnB commute}) in the sense that if the $\widetilde{D}_n$ commute among each other, then so do the spin-chain hamiltonians $H_{n,\elt}$ defined in \eqref{eq:spin chain hamiltonians}, frozen at the equilibrium labelled by $\elt \in \mathrm{PSL}(2,\mathbb{Z})$.
+We obtained the explicit expression from Propositions~\ref{prp:H_nB}--\ref{prp:H_-nB} for these hamiltonians for arbitrary $n$.
+In \textsection\ref{sec:hybrid_systems} we connected freezing to the setting of \cite{mikhailovCommutativePoissonAlgebras2024}, generalising \textsection9 of \cite{liashyk2024classical} to the difference case, and adding a Poisson-algebraic interpretation of the `evaluation' at the classical equilibrium configuration (Theorem~\ref{thm:comm diagram}).